jgmortim/massdrop-ctrl-keymap/README.md

 functions work property, make sure the keyboard is in the correct mode for the current OS.

 To toggle modes, press `FN` + `Win`.
-While holding down the `FN` key (i.e., the Function layer is active), the `win` key will be backlit blue if Windows mode is active and green if linux mode is active.
+While holding down the `FN` key (i.e., the Function layer is active), the `win` key will be backlit turquoise if Windows mode is active and purple if linux mode is active.
 After switching modes, the `win` key will remain backlight for 3 seconds on all layers (in addition to always being backlit on the Function layer).

 ## Layers